 The selection of the optimum light sensor for a given detector depends on many factors including the properties of the sensors, geometrical constraints, cost, safety, and ease of use.
 Our selection of SiPMs as the light sensors for the BCAL was driven largely by their insensitivity to magnetic fields, which is about 1 T at the sensor location.
-We selected the Hamamatsu S12045(X) Multi-Pixel Photon Counter (MPPC) array 14, which is a 4×4 array of 3×3 mm2 tiles [19].
-Each tile is composed of $3600~50\times50\mu\text{m}^2$ pixels.
-The array has 20 pins: four bias pins to power individual rows and 16 outputs for the signals of each of the tiles.
-The individual outputs were used during acceptance testing to check the signals from individual tiles.
+We selected the Hamamatsu S12045(X) Multi-Pixel Photon Counter (MPPC) array 13, which is a 4×4 array of 3×3 mm2 cells [19].
+Each cell is composed of $3600 \ 50 \times 50 \mu m^2$ pixels.
+The array has 20 pins: four bias pins to power individual rows and 16 outputs for the signals of each of the cells.
+The individual outputs were used during acceptance testing to check the signals from individual cells.
 However, for installation in the detector all four bias pins were connected to a single input and the 16 output signals were joined to generate a single summed output for the array.

-The SiPM arrays, here referred to as SiPMs, were tested extensively before acceptance.
+The SiPM arrays were tested extensively before acceptance.
 Four thousand units were purchased and 3840 are installed in the detector.
-The testing of the individual outputs, where individual singlepixel peaks were discernible, was divided between two collaborating institutions: 30% at JLab [20] and 70% at the Universidad Técnica Federico Santa María (UTFSM) [21, 22].
-The main operational parameters are graphed in Fig. 4.15 As shown in Fig. 4a, there is an absolute gain difference in the normalization of the measurements between JLab and UTFSM, but they show consistent behavior as a function of voltage above breakdown (overbias) [24].
+The testing of the individual outputs, where individual single-pixel peaks were discernible, was divided between two collaborating institutions: 30% at JLab [20] and 70% at the Universidad Técnica Federico Santa María (UTFSM) [21, 22].
+The main operational parameters are graphed in Fig. 4.14 As shown in Fig. 4a, there is an absolute gain difference in the normalization of the measurements between JLab and UTFSM, but they show consistent behavior as a function of voltage above breakdown (overbias).
+Our nominal operating point is 1.4 V over the breakdown voltage, which was selected to reduce the effect of readout thresholds.
+Even at this relatively high overbias, the noise level is dominated by fluctuations in the electronics baseline and not by single pixel noise.
 A small number of arrays were tested at the University of Regina [15] but using a summed-output mode, where the single-pixel peaks cannot be distinguished.
-The average photon detection efficiency (PDE) for those 11 SiPM units was measured to be $(28\pm 2(\text{stat})\pm 2(\text{syst}))\%$ at an overbias of 0.9 V and at 460 nm wavelength.
+The average photon detection efficiency (PDE) for those 11 SiPM units was measured to be $(28\pm2(\text{stat})\pm2(\text{syst}))\%$ at an overbias of 0.9 V and at 460 nm wavelength.
 The average PDE of $(24 \pm 2)\%$ for 3000 units measured by UTFSM at the same overbias [21, 22] was extracted at a wavelength of 518 nm.
 The PDE varies as a function of wavelength, with it being larger by a factor of 1.11 in going from 518 nm to 460 nm according to the manufacturer.
 This correction increases the UTFSM number to $\sim 27\%$ at 460 nm, consistent with the Regina results.